Knapton 105 for appointment, go to http://bit.do/profowens-setmore

 B.A., McGill University

-Politics of ritual, sacrifice, religion and the state; hermeneutic contestation; social and cultural theory; transformations of sacred spaces; monumentality, identity, and material culture; visual anthropology; Nepal, Himalaya, South Asia
+Politics of ritual, sacrifice, religion and the state; hermeneutic contestation; social and cultural theory; transformations of sacred spaces; monumentality, identity, and material culture; visual anthropology; public anthropology and visual repatriation, Nepal, Himalaya, South Asia

 Anthropology of Art, South Asia, Theory in Anthropology, Religion, Psychological Anthropology, Festivals, Human Evolution, Introduction to Cultural Anthropology, Anthropology of the Himalaya

 “A Chariot through Time: Exhibition that documents 40 years of the Rāto Matsyendranāth festival in Photographs,” Nepali Times, 11-17 November, 2016.

 “Innovation in Traditions of Transformation: A Preliminary Survey of the Bāhās and Bahīs of the Kathmandu Valley,” South Asia: Journal of South Asian Studies.
 37:1, 2014, pp. 130-155.

 “Accounting for Ritual in the Kathmandu Valley,” In Lewis, Todd and Bruce McCoy Owens (eds.), Sucāruvādadeśika: a Festschrift Honoring Professor Theodore Riccardi, Jr., Kathmandu: Himal Books, 2014, pp. 105-115.

 Sucāruvādadeśika: a Festschrift Honoring Professor Theodore Riccardi, Jr., (co-edited with Todd Lewis) Kathmandu: Himal Books, 2014

 “Silent Monarchy, Ambivalent Citizens,” Himāl Southasian, 21(7), 2008, pp.38-39.